lutschdig/XAI_spec_AudioMNIST/README.md

 ## Description
 Note: some code snippets were adopted or are based on other repositories/sources, which is stated in the concerned cells.

-The folder structure, which will be created with the scripts, is as follows:

-    XAI_spec_AudioMNIST				# root folder of the repository ├──AudioMNIST-master				# downloaded dataset
-    |	├──data
-    |	|	├──01				# contains .wav files (raw data) of participant 01
-    |	|	├──...				# same for each of the participants
-    |	|	└──audioMNIST_meta.txt		# contains meta information on the participants
-    |	└──...					# other files and folders are irrelevant
-    ├──results
-    |	├──evaluation
-    |	|	├──confusionMatrix_digit_0.csv	# contains the confusion matrix for label digit and fold 0
-    |	|	├──...				# same for each label and fold, additionally mean for each label
-    |	|	├──evalutation_digit_0.csv	# contains performance indicators (accuracy) for label digitand fold 0
-    |	|	└──...				# same for each label and fold, additionally mean for each label
-    |	├──history
-    |	|	├──AlexNet_digit_0.pkl		# contains the history of label digit and fold 0
-    |	|	└──...				# same for each label and fold
-    |	├──models
-    |	|	├──AlexNet_digit_0.h5		# contains the model of label digit and fold 0
-    |	|	└──...				# same for each label and fold
-    |	├──plots
-    |	|	├──loss				# contains the loss plots as .png files
-    |	|	├──spectrograms			# contains the spectrograms as .png files
-    |	|	├──waveform			# contains the waveform plots as .png files
-    |	|	└──xai				# contains the explanations as .png files for Grad-CAM and LIME
-    |	└──predictions
-    |		├──predictions_digit_0.csv	# contains the predictions of label digit and fold 0
-    |		└──...				# same for each label and fold
-    ├──spectrograms
-    |	├──01					# contains .hdf5 files (spectrograms) of participant 01
-    |	└──...					# same for each of the participants
-    ├──splits					# here: split = fold
-    |	├──AlexNet_digit_0_test.txt		# contains paths to spectrograms (.hdf5 files) for label digit, fold 0 and testsplit
-    |	└──...					# same for each label, fold and split
-    ├──01_Preprocessing_Training_Evaluation.ipynb	# script 1 contains code for downloading dataset, creating spectrograms (.hdf5 files), training models, ├──02_XAI_methods.ipynb				# script 2 contains code for creating outputs as .png files (waveform plots, spectrograms, Grad-CAM, LIME)
-    ├──events.log					# contains logs, produced while running the code ├──LICENSE
-    └──README.md

 ## Requirements
 * All experiments were conducted Google Colab (recommended Pro+ high Ram and GPU)